 GMC Sierra 33-inch tires and no lift – Options

-When looking at 2014 to current Sierra shapes, the maximum tires size you can go is a 32.5”
+When looking at 2014 to current Sierra shapes, the maximum tire size you can go is 32.5”

 This can be in the following forms:

 17 Inch Tires on a Sierra GMC 1500